-“The fund is ground-breaking in seeking attractive financial returns in lockstep with positive social and environmental impact, having identified investable themes that can map to 15 of the 17 UN Sustainable Development Goals (SDGs),” says Richard Fanshawe, Brunel’s Head of Private Markets (pictured second from right).
+“The fund is ground-breaking in seeking attractive financial returns in lockstep with positive social and environmental impact, having identified investment themes that map to 15 of the 17 UN Sustainable Development Goals (SDGs),” says Richard Fanshawe, Brunel’s Head of Private Markets (pictured second from right).
 “We fully support this ambitious approach.”

 “Amit Bouri, Chief Executive of Global Impact Investing Network (GIIN) stated to the Financial Times that ‘as the industry grows, we need to be sure it scales with integrity, ensuring good intentions translate into real impact results,’” he comments.

-Much of the recent growth in impact investing has come from a surge in interest from millennials as well as the establishment of the SDGs, which have provided a framework for targets.
+Much of the recent growth in impact investing has come from a surge in interest from millennials, as well as the establishment of the SDGs, which have provided a framework for targets.

-Having a due diligence process that digs deeper into non-financial data and reporting is critical as the impact sector grows.
+A due diligence process that digs deeper into non-financial data and reporting is critical as the impact sector grows.
 This not only presents new challenges but also demands new skills from private equity managers and investors alike.

 “It is essential to Brunel to ensure our Clients’ capital does not get diverted into greenwashing strategies purporting to be impactful but with very little substance.”

 Brunel regards Neuberger Berman as a prodigious private equity co-investor, “with a dedicated team of more than 50 professionals around the world.
 In addition, they impressed us with their approach to impact screening as an additional filter for opportunities which had already met their financial screening criteria.”